martindospel/final-project-client/README.md

 This project is a graduation project written by pepper.js mob in the last two weeks of </salt> Javascript Developer bootcamp to tackle our abilities after going through 3 months of intensive course.

+This is the client part written in react, to see the how we set up the server check out here [Server](https://github.com/martindospel/final-project-server).

 ## Demo
 Check a live demo of this app at [this link](https://track-mate.netlify.app).